What to Know BEFORE Swimming with Sharks in Oahu

 Mentally Preparing for Cageless Shark Diving on Oahu

-Even if you know statistically that you’re more likely to be injured or killed by a dog, car accident, or an inanimate object than a shark, it is complete normal to feel nervous.
-Given the way that sharks have been potrayed both in the media and in movies like Jaws, it makes sense.
+Even if you know statistically that you’re more likely to be injured or killed by a dog, car accident, or an inanimate object than a shark, it is completely normal to feel nervous.
+Give how sharks have been portrayed both in the media and in movies like Jaws, it makes sense.

 That being said, it is important to put aside any preconceived beliefs you have about sharks before you embark on your Oahu shark tour.
 The reality is, sharks are far more threatened by us than we are by them.